Best Uses for Dairy-Free Milk

 How versatile is dairy-free milk?
 Considering all the options, you may wonder if every single one can be swapped for cow’s milk for different applications.
-Truth be told, some dairy-free milk is extremely versatile (like soy), and some yield best results in specific preparations (like coconut).
-We’ve compiled a list of the most popular and accessible dairy-free milk to guide you through your next shopping trip.
+Truth be told, there are some that are extremely versatile (like soy), and others yield best results in specific preparations (like coconut).
+We’ve compiled a list of the most popular and accessible dairy-free milks to guide you through your next shopping trip.
+Click the image to expand and learn more.

 Soy

 Soy milk is extremely versatile.
 It contains the same amount of protein as a glass of cow’s milk (8 grams) and has a decent amount of healthy fat (about 4 grams per serving).
-This fat content provides a thick richness and allows soy milk to stand up to heat.
+This fat content provides a thick richness and allows soy milk to stand up to heat, and its protein content makes it an easy swap for baking.
 Soy milk lends itself well to a number of applications including frothing, simmering, and drinking straight from the glass.

 Pea